Akhils10/solana-voting-system/readme.md

 # Program.
 The solana program code lives in /program folder.
-You can build and deploy the program either locally or in [Solana Playground](https://beta.solpg.io/65efdd2ecffcf4b13384cf98).
+You can build and deploy the program either locally or in [Solana Playground: https://beta.solpg.io/65efdd2ecffcf4b13384cf98](https://beta.solpg.io/65efdd2ecffcf4b13384cf98).
 The lib.rs code also contains a test mod for running unit test on the program's functionalities.

 # Server